Abdominal Pain in Kids

 There are many causes of abdominal pain in children.
 It is one of the most common complaints kids have!
 While most of the time it is mild, there are some serious causes of belly pain.

-Constipation is one of the most common causes of abdominal pain.
-It can be hard to know that older children are constipation because they go to the bathroom by themselves.
+Constipation is one of the most common causes of abdominal pain in children.
+It can be hard to know that older children are constipated because they go to the bathroom by themselves.
 Kids can poop every day and still be constipated.
 So, ask your child if it is hard or painful to use the bathroom, or if they have seen blood on the outside of their stool.

 Urinary tract infections, appendicitis, and stomach viruses are common causes of belly pain.
 They tend to be accompanied by fever, nausea/vomiting, loss of appetite, and/or diarrhea, depending on the cause.